yang70/github_create/README.md

 ### Create a new personal access token on GitHub
 In order to access the GitHub API, we need an access token.

-1. Sign in to your GitHub account.
+1. Sign in to your GitHub account
 2. Navigate to `Settings`
 3. On the left side menu, click on `Personal access tokens`
 4. Click on `Generate new token`